This Stock Market Bull Does Not Believe In 'Peak Stimulus'

 Consider the $10.75-plus trillion that central banks created in response to the U.S. financial crisis of 2008 and the subsequent economic stagnation across the globe.
 Monetary policy authorities primarily acquired "IOU" assets (e.g., sovereign debt, corporate bonds, etc.) to depress interest rates.
 The ultra-low rates stimulated unbridled borrowing from the financial system by households, businesses as well as governments.

 Some of the borrowed money at ultra-low rates went toward the maintenance of living standards.
-Some of it went toward capital expenditures including the hiring of human resources.
-Yet a bulk of the explosion in credit made its way into total return assets like stocks, junk bonds and real estate.
+Some of it went toward capital expenditures, including the hiring of human resources.
+Yet, a bulk of the explosion in credit made its way into total return assets like stocks, junk bonds, and real estate.
 The ensuing price gains for total return assets formed the basis for a prodigious wealth effect.

 Unfortunately, the perceived prosperity may prove to be ephemeral.
 Why?
 Because the growth of debt is proceeding at a much quicker pace than the growth of economies themselves.

-According to the Institute of International Finance (NYSE:IIF), debt held by households, governments, financials and non-financial corporations in developed markets jumped from $128 trillion to $160 trillion in the last decade alone.
+According to the Institute of International Finance (IIF), debt held by households, governments, financials, and non-financial corporations in developed markets jumped from $128 trillion to $160 trillion in the last decade alone.
 Putting that in context?
 Developed economies increased their leverage from 348% debt-to-GDP to 390%.

 The picture may be even murkier for emerging markets.
 Due in large part to record-setting credit expansion in China, "emergers" have levered up from 146% debt-to-GDP in 2006 to 215% by the end of 2016.
 When you combine emerging economies with mature ones, credit inflation/debt expansion is proceeding at twice the pace of economic growth.